yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## image recognition 📁
 Command-line tool for managing or interacting with related tasks.
-* [sauce](https://github.com/cadecuddy/sauce) [🤖 🌐 🖥️CLI 🖥️TUI] - A novelty CLI tool that identifies an anime from an image and yields key data about it.
+* [sauce](https://github.com/cadecuddy/sauce) [🤖 🌐 🖥️CLI/🖥️TUI] - A novelty CLI tool that identifies an anime from an image and yields key data about it.

 ## installer 📁
 Command-line tool for managing or interacting with related tasks.